Cheapest Funeral Options in the UK: How to Keep Costs Down | NAFD Funeral Directory

 Understanding the baseline helps.
 The average cost of a funeral in the UK in 2026 sits at around £4,000–£5,000 for a cremation and £5,500–£7,000 or more for a burial, once you factor in funeral director fees, disbursements (third-party costs like crematorium or cemetery fees, death certificates, and clergy), and any additional elements such as flowers, catering, or printed orders of service.

 The good news is that costs can vary enormously depending on the choices you make — and there are genuinely dignified, respectful options available at every budget level.
-Use our funeral cost calculator to get a clearer picture of what to expect in your area.
+Use our funeral cost calculator to get a clearer picture of what to expect in your area, or find an NAFD-accredited funeral director near you for a free, no-obligation itemised quote.

 Direct cremation is consistently the most affordable funeral option in the UK.
 It involves the cremation of the deceased without a formal funeral service or mourners present.
 The body is collected, transported to a crematorium, and cremated — with the ashes returned to the family, usually within a few days to two weeks.